A BARD DAYS NIGHT

 "Are you hungry?" she asked Gabrielle.

 "Do you always eat like this?"
 Gabrielle inquired, while grabbing a big leg of goose.
 'By the gods, goose!
-I haven't had this since I was home!'
-She bit into the meat herself and wiped a bit of drool from the side of her mouth.
+I haven't had this since I was home!' she thought to herself greedily, wiping a bit of drool from the side of her mouth.

-"Everyday," Sappho replied.
+"Everyday!"
+Sappho said.
 The poet had not yet taken anything to eat.

 "How can you afford all this?
 This meal must cost a million dinars!"
 Gabrielle stuffed a homemade piece of nutbread hungrily into her mouth and chewed it with relish.

 "We make a lot of money doing this show.
-So much, I don't think I could ever spend it all in one lifetime," Sappho explained, filling a tall mug with ale.
-She took a long, deep drink and sighed happily, smacking her lips.
-The poet's expression turned to one of amusement as she noticed that for every piece of food Gabrielle put in her mouth, she took another of the same and placed it on her plate.
+So much, I don't think I could ever spent it all in one lifetime."
+Sappho said, filling a tall mug with ale.
+She took a long, deep drink and sighed, happily smacking her lips.
+Sappho's expression turned to one of amusement as she noticed that for every piece of food Gabrielle put in her mouth, she took another of the same and placed it on her plate.

 "What?
 Are you going to eat for two tonight?
 You must really be starving."

 Gabrielle shook her head and chewed quickly, not wanting to talk with her mouth full.
 She swallowed the big piece of nutbread and looked hungrily around for another.